briggsprashar/sports_metric_analysis/Project.md

 - What is the role of technicians and staff who actually operate/monitor these devices?
 - Are there SOP's around these tests, and are such SOP's being followed?
 - Is the ease of using Kinexon devices vs Hawkins devices (re 1.4.1 above) lead to more Kinexon based testing?
 How does this explain the far less number of female player testing?
-- NCAA tier-one sports campuses have a lot of money at stake, federal grants, sponsorships, etc. They also benefit from employing studnets in the atheletic departments.
+- NCAA tier-one sports campuses have a lot of money at stake, federal grants, sponsorships, etc. They also benefit from employing students in the athletic departments.
 Do these factors influence the quality of testing and data gathering?
-- Athletic data can take a lot of compute and technology resources to get any meaningfu insights from the data.
-Does the IT infrastructure and a an athlelic departmenst IT budget determine how the quality of sports data and how it can be used?
+- Athletic data can take a lot of compute and technology resources to get any meaningful insights from the data.
+Does the IT infrastructure and a an athletic departments IT budget determine how the quality of sports data and how it can be used?

 <br />